 └── CreateImageTarget.cs

-- Create script CreateImageTarget.cs, copy the example code below
+- Create the script CreateImageTarget.cs, copy the sample code below

-- Prepare a test image for target recognition
+- Prepare a test image for the image target

 using System;